Losant/losant-docs/docs/workflows/triggers/mqtt.md

 ## Payload

-The payload will include the payload of the MQTT message on the `data` field, as well as the standard workflow payload information.
+The payload will include the MQTT message on the `data` field, as well as the standard workflow payload information.
 The `triggerType` will be "mqttTopic" when using the Losant broker, and "subscription" when using one of your integrations.

 Unlike most other triggers, where the value of the `data` field is an object, the value of `data` for the MQTT trigger will be a string.
 In the general case, an MQTT workflow payload will look like the following: